BattutDev/BattutDev/README.md

 I use Node.js and PostgreSQL for some of my personnal projects (I also use linters for cleanest code)

 I working with [Jetbrain's](https://www.jetbrains.com/) softwares like [WebStorm](https://www.jetbrains.com/webstorm/), [IntelliJ](https://www.jetbrains.com/idea/) or [PHPStorm](https://www.jetbrains.com/phpstorm) for coding

-In the future, I want to be Web fullstack developer